-Michael represents clients from a broad range of industries including casino and gaming, healthcare, real estate, retail, manufacturing, telecommunications, distribution, construction, finance and transportation.
-He also represents publicly and privately held debtors, trustees, secured and unsecured creditors, equity holders, indenture trustees, venture capitalists, private equity/hedge funds and parties with substantial interests in distressed situations and insolvency proceedings throughout the country.
+Michael represents publicly and privately held debtors, trustees, secured and unsecured creditors equity holders, indenture trustees, venture capitalists, private equity/hedge funds and parties with strategic interests in distressed situations and insolvency proceedings throughout the country.
+His clients include large corporations and high-net worth individuals who describe him as being “enormously quick on his feet” and “one of the best.”

 In addition, Michael has been lead counsel in countless restructurings including the following companies: Manchester Mall, Inc., EnCap Golf Holdings, LLC, Princeton Ski Shops, Best Manufacturing Group, LLC, Burke Industries, Inc., Topps Appliance City, Inc., Knights Lodging, Inc., Economy Lodging Systems, Inc., Carretta Trucking, Inc., Horowitz/Rae Book Manufacturers, Inc., Hit or Miss, Inc., Integral Nuclear Management, Workbench Furniture, Inc., Jazz Photo Corp., Linens 'N Things, and has represented substantial parties in the bankruptcy proceedings of K-Mart, Bethlehem Steel, New Valley Corporation, Bayonne Medical Center, Kara Homes, Rickel Home Centers, Inc., Neuman Distributors, Inc., Keystone Camera Corporation, MacGregor Sporting Goods, Inc., Mutual Benefit Overseas, Inc., Grand Court Lifestyles, Inc., Bradlees Stores, Inc., and Agway, Inc.

-Michael has served as a member of the Lawyers Advisory Committee for the United States District and Bankruptcy Courts for the District of New Jersey.
-He served on the 2006, 2007, 2009 – 2012 United States Magistrate Judges Judicial Selection Committee for the United States District Court and the 2006, 2013 and 2014 Merit Selection Committee for United States Bankruptcy Judges in New Jersey.
+Michael continues to be strongly rooted within the legal community and has served as a member of the Lawyers Advisory Committee for the United States District and Bankruptcy Courts for the District of New Jersey.
+He served on the 2006, 2007, 2009 2012, 2019 and 2020 United States Magistrate Judges Judicial Selection Committee for the United States District Court and the 2006, 2013 and 2014 Merit Selection Committee for United States Bankruptcy Judges in New Jersey.

 Syracuse University College of Law, J.D., cum laude, 1986